lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 On Retransmission Timer expiration

-- if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send a SCHC ACK REQ with the W field corresponding to the last window and it MUST increment the Attempts counter
+- if Attempts is strictly less than MAX_ACK_REQUESTS, the fragment sender MUST send either the All-1 SCHC Fragment or a SCHC ACK REQ with the W field corresponding to the last window,
 - otherwise the fragment sender MUST send a SCHC Sender-Abort and it MAY exit with an error condition.